-Application : Departure Explanation on : application of the practice Explanation for : departure The Company is not categorised as "Large Companies" as defined by the MCCG.
-Therefore, the Company has not adopted integrated reporting based on a globally recognised framework.
-Nonetheless, the Company has prepared its inaugural Narrative Sustainability Statement, as part of its efforts to incorporate non-financial information into its AR 2019.
+T Application : Departure Explanation on : application of the practice Explanation for : The Company is not categorised as "Large Companies" as departure defined by the MCCG.
+Therefore, the Company has not adopted • integrated reporting based on a globally recognised framework.
+Nonetheless, the Company has prepared its Sustainability Report, as part of its efforts to incorporate non-financial information into its AR 2020.
 The report may facilitate the shareholders to gain a better understanding of the approaches and practices that Greatech has taken thoroughly in creating sustainable values over time.
+The Board recognises that integrated reporting is a journey which requires cross functional effort and is taking steps and planning to enhance the disclosures towards adopting the international integrated reporting framework in stages.
+The Company will consider adopting integrated reporting if the Board opined that the benefits arising from the adoption of integrated reporting outweigh the related costs.
 Please provide an alternative practice and explain how the alternative practice meets the intended outcome.
-Large companies are re encouraged to complete equired to complete the columns below.
-Non-large companies are the columns below.
+Large companies are re equired to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
 Measure : Please explain the measure(s) the company has taken or intend to take to adopt the practice.
-Timeframe : Choose an item.
+Timeframe : Choose an item. innerrame : Choose an item.